Department of Santali

 After Kisun Murmu left, the department was served by a number of Part Time Teachers and Guest Teachers over the years.
 The individual teachers may have continued for irregular periods of time, but there can never be any question raised about their dedication and responsibility.
 In 2019 Sri Dhirendra Nath Murmu joined the college as an Assistant Professor in Santali on the recommendation of West Bengal College Service Commission.

-At present Prof. Murmu is in charge of the department and the task of teaching and learning is shared with him by three other guest teachers.
+At present Prof. Murmu is in charge of the department and the task of teaching and learning is shared with him by three other State Aided College Teachers.
 In the 2019-20 even semester there are in all — students, of them —– Honours and —- General students.
 There is a very close relation between the teachers and the taught.
 Apart from academic activities the students actively participate in cultural activities, publish departmental wall magazine, prepare exhibition stall during the college social every year, participate in sports and games and also serve the NCC and NSS units of the college.